 - Complete international service preparation requirements.

-- *Students travelling to Africa must attend the "Going to Africa" dinner.
+- *Students traveling to Africa must attend the "Going to Africa" dinner.

 - Submit a brief preliminary report.